In 2022, tuition for full-time students at Ohio Northern University was $35,480 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Ohio Northern University undergrads use financial aid to finance their education.
-In 2021, 1,692 of the 2,127 undergrads enrolled received financial aid.
-Northern meets 78 percent of the demonstrated financial need for undergraduates.
+The majority of Northern undergrads use financial aid to to cover the cost of tuition.
+In 2022, 1,692 of the 2,426 undergrads enrolled received financial aid.
+Northern meets 78% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $28,850 a year.
-Around 76 percent of Northern undergrads take out student loans to cover any remaining costs.
+Around 76% of Northern undergrads take out student loans to cover any remaining costs.
 Northern graduates who have student loans graduate with an average of $39,269 of student loan debt.